 However, here below we have listed the basic duties of the groomsmen before the wedding and even on the day itself:

 Attend formal wear fittings.
 Just like the ladies, the men also have to be measured and fitted for their matching suits and pants.
-With neckties and bowties, it would be better to learn how to do the different ties and knots early on with a little help from Youtube videos so you can all be pros on the day itself.
+With neckties and bowties, it would be better to learn how to do the different ties and knots early on with a little help from YouTube videos so you can all be pros on the day itself.
+(You'd be surprised at how many ties our Crew have helped knot over the years !)

 Throwing a bucks party a.k.a. bachelor party.
 Probably the most exciting part of being a groomsman would be having the bucks party.
 Be it a Hangover-type weekend getaway or a low-key boys’ night out, organise it at least a fortnight before the wedding day and make sure the bachelor gets to have a party he'll want to remember forever instead of a night that you'd all rather forget.

-Errands and pick-ups days before the wedding.
-Make sure to be available for any last minute wedding errands from the couple, like picking up relatives from the airport, dropping off items to the reception venue, etc. If the groom-to-be gets to spend the last night as a bachelor with his mates, make sure not to have too much alcohol since tomorrow is a big day.
+Make sure to be available for any last minute wedding errands from the couple, like picking up relatives from the airport, dropping off items to the reception venue, etc. If the groom-to-be gets to spend the last night as a bachelor with his mates, make sure not to have too much alcohol since tomorrow is going to be a BIG DAY!

 Play along in the photoshoot.
 As the newlyweds are whisked away by the photographer, the rest of the bridal party goes along and joins in the photo shoot.
 Poses by the sunset, group shots by the meadows, and wacky faces all around - be ready to smile your heart out!